Apply early to improve your chances of being admitted to this very popular programme, offered in partnership with Manchester Metropolitan University.

 Students may apply for the Extended Non-means-tested Loan Scheme (ENLS) administered by the Student Finance Office (SFO) of the Working Family and Student Financial Assistance Agency.
 The maximum financial assistance provided under ENLS is equivalent to the total tuition fee(s) payable to HKU SPACE in the current academic year.
 For details, visit the ENLS websiteor contact SFO at 2150 6223Payment Method

-1. Cash or EPS or WECHAT PAY
+1. Cash or EPS or WECHAT PAY or Alipay

-2. Cheque or Bank Draft
+2. Crossed Cheque or Bank Draft

-Application and course fees can also be paid by crossed cheque or bank draft made payable to "HKU SPACE".
+Course fees can also be paid by crossed cheque or bank draft made payable to "HKU SPACE".
 Please specify the programme title(s) for application, student's name, and student card number (if applicable).
 You may either:

-Applicants may also pay the application and course fees by VISA or MasterCard, including "HKU SPACE MasterCard", at any HKU SPACE enrolment centres.
+Applicants may also pay the course fees by VISA or MasterCard, including "HKU SPACE MasterCard", at any HKU SPACE enrolment centres.
 Holders of HKU SPACE MasterCard can enjoy a 10-month interest-free instalment period for courses with a tuition fee worth a minimum of HK$2,000; however, the course applicant must also be the cardholder himself/herself.
 For enquiries, please contact our staff at any of the enrolment centres.

 Dating back to 1824, Manchester Metropolitan University is one of the largest and most popular universities in the UK.
 It has over 38,000 undergraduate and postgraduate students, including a diverse community of 3,000 international students from over 120 countries.